foundry-rs/book/src/forge/writing-tests.md

     ```
 <br>

-You may choose to use `constructor` for certain logic instead of `setUp`.
-Since `setUp` is invoked before each test case is run, it is most suitable for "resetting" the arrangement part of your tests.
-If you do not want certain things to be reset every time a test is ran, use `constructor` instead for those.

 Tests are deployed to `0xb4c79daB8f259C7Aee6E5b2Aa729821864227e84`.
 If you deploy a contract within your test, then `0xb4c...7e84` will be its deployer.
 If the contract deployed within a test gives special permissions to its deployer, such as `Ownable.sol`'s `onlyOwner` modifier, then the test contract `0xb4c...7e84` will have those permissions.

 It is possible to use other testing libraries or roll your own.
 For example, if you find yourself lacking a special type of assertion, you could extend `ds-test`.